 Polyrhythms are described as being “over” the fundamental rhythm, called the pulse.
 The polyrhythm 3:4 is called “3 over 4.”

 The pulse is the basic rhythm in a piece.
 Adding a counterpulse is what makes it into a polyrhythm.
-You can also call this the composite rhythm.
+When you combine these two pulses, it's called a composite rhythm.

 How do you know which is the pulse and which is the counterpulse?
 Like much of music, it depends on the context.